 Meditation is more of an intentional affair where time is needed to sit down and take the time out to specifically concentrate on the practice itself.
 Starting with being aware of your breathing and then guiding the mind to a single point of focus is a common technique.
 Meditation can be done alone or guided by another person.
 Guided Meditation is one of the techniques we use in Guided Mind Clearance.

 - Mindful Meditation – The most popular type of Meditation in the West.
 In Mindful Meditation the practitioner pays attention to the thoughts that pass through our mind.

-- Focussed Meditation – This is a type of Meditation where the practitioner specifically focuses on one of their five senses.
+- Focused Meditation – This is a type of Meditation where the practitioner specifically focuses on one of their five senses.

-- Transcendental Meditation – The most practised form of Meditation worldwide.
+- Transcendental Meditation – The most practiced form of Meditation worldwide.
 Practitioners Meditate using Mantra’s specific to them or a specific subject they would like to focus on.